ansys/pymapdl/doc/source/contributing.rst

 Should it turn out the fix did not work, or your issue was closed erroneously, please re-open your issue with a comment addressing why.

-Open ended questions should go in the `discussions tab <https://github.com/pyansys/pymapdl/discussions>`_ and should an issue generate additional discussion, further issues should be spun out into their own separate issues.
+Open ended questions should be opened in `Discussions <https://github.com/pyansys/pymapdl/discussions>`_, and should an issue generate additional discussion, further issues should be spun out into their own separate issues.
 This helps developers keep track of what is being done and what needs to be done.